MiDataInt/mdi/docs/job_config_files.md

 ### Option sharing between actions

-Another means of streamlining config files exploits the facts that different actions in a pipeline often use common options.
+Another means of streamlining config files exploits the fact that different actions in a pipeline often use the same options.
 By specifying them in the 'shared' section, you only have to enter them once.
 Any values listed under an action key will take precedence.

 ### Environment config files

-As a further convenience, when you get tired of having many files with the same option values (e.g., a shared data directory) you may also create a file called 'pipeline.yml' or '\<pipelineName\>.yml' in the same directory as '\<data\>.yml'.
+As a further convenience, when you get tired of having many files with the same option values (e.g., a shared directory) you may also create a file called 'pipeline.yml' or '\<pipelineName\>.yml' in the same directory as '\<data\>.yml'.